A Centralized portal for users

 Pulse's CMS is an admin-level tool that helps HR teams manage templated survey content across their organization.

-As the design lead, I built out an existing MVP with new core features to improve users time-on-task, reduce screen switching, and centralizing content creation and management.
+As the design lead, I built out from an existing MVP adding new content management features to improve users time-on-task, reduce screen switching, and centralize user workflows.

 Results